Madeleine Thien: Publications

+Thien's 2025 novel Book of Records is a polyphonic novel that follows a young refugee named Lina and her father as they take shelter in a labyrinthine enclave where the stories of historical figures — including Baruch Spinoza, Hannah Arendt, and Du Fu — intertwine with their own family's past.

 Academic

 In 2008, Thien was invited to participate in the International Writing Program at the University of Iowa, and the IWP State Department-funded 2010 study tour of the United States, which invited eight international writers, including Kei Miller, Eduardo Halfon, Billy Kahora and Khet Mar, to explore the unresolved legacies of American history.
 Her essay "The Grand Tour: In the Shadow of James Baldwin" concludes the 2015 essay collection, Fall and Rise, American Style: Eight International Writers Between Gettysburg and the Gulf.
 The study tour was the subject of filmmaker Sahar Sarshar's documentary, Writing in Motion: A Nation Divided.

 In 2013, Thien was the Simon Fraser University Writer-in-Residence.
 From 2010 to 2015, she was part of the International Faculty in the MFA Program in Creative Writing at City University of Hong Kong.
 She wrote about the program's abrupt closure, and Hong Kong's crackdown on freedom of speech, in an essay for The Guardian.
 In 2016, Thien objected to the University of British Columbia's handling of complaints made against Steven Galloway, a professor in the Creative Writing department until he was fired.
 In a five-page letter, she stressed the importance of due process and asked that her name be removed from all of UBC's promotional materials.
 She currently teaches in the Brooklyn College MFA Program.